 If you love bubbles then you are going to love Effervescence Tasmania.
 Make a date with bubbly degustations and events in and around Launceston including at Clover Hill and Josef Chromy wines as well as Stillwater and Timbre restaurants.
-The remainder of the program includes a feast of brunches, lunches and sparkling classes, centred at festival headquarters, Josef Chromy Estate.
-16-18 November.
+The remainder of the program includes a feast of brunches, lunches and sparkling classes, centred at festival headquarters, Josef Chromy Estate, mid November each year.

-Mona’s hottest festival, Mona Foma, is moving north next year.
-Launceston will be transformed into a psychedelic playground for festival goers, 13-20 January 2019.
-From Saharan desert rock bands, Polish punk and Swedish pop icons to Ethiopian jazz specialists and inflatable art and installations – expect the unexpected.
+Mona’s hottest festival, Mona Foma, is moving north for the next few years.
+Launceston will be transformed into a psychedelic playground for festival goers, for one week in January.
+Expect the unexpected.

 Festivale is one of Tasmania’s premium summer events.
 For three tasty days you can experience the best in Tassie food, wine, whisky, cider, gin, art and entertainment.
 Held at Launceston’s City Park 1-3 February 2019 with tasting glasses at the ready, you are in for a treat.